-5 Solar photovoltaics (PV) panels
+4 Solar photovoltaic (PV) panels

 A solar PV system is one which converts light directly into electricity via panels placed on the roof with no waste and no emissions.
 This electricity is used throughout the home in the same way as the electricity purchased from an energy supplier.
-The British Photovoltaic Association has up-to-date information on local installers who are qualified electricians and any grant that may be available.
+The British Photovoltaic Association has up-to-date information on local installers who are qualified electricians and on any grant that may be available.
 Planning restrictions may apply in certain neighbourhoods and you should check this with the local authority.
-Building Regulations apply to this work, so your local authority building control department should be informed, unless the installer is registered with a competent persons scheme{1}, and can therefore self-certify the work for Building Regulation compliance.
-Ask a suitably qualified electrician to explain the options.
+Building Regulations apply to this work, so your local authority building control department should be informed, unless the installer is appropriately qualified and registered as such with a competent persons scheme', and can therefore self-certify the work for Building Regulation compliance.